IS THERE A EUROPEAN IDENTITY?

 PROPOSED GUESTS:

-- Santiago Pérez, Assistant Professor of Architecture (University of Arkansas)
+- Santiago Pérez, Assistant Professor of Architecture

 - Santiago Cirugeda, Architect (Recetas Urbanas)